ifndef-define/IVR_High_Stakes/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

 **Which robot would this apply to?**
+Note: Put 'X' in the bracket to select
 - [ ] Comp 15
 - [ ] Comp 24
 - [ ] Skills 15